tencentyun/intlcloud-documents/product_new/计算产品中心/弹性伸缩/故障处理/伸缩组失效_intl_en.md

 ## Problem Analysis
 View the status of scaling groups in the [Scaling group list](https://console.cloud.tencent.com/autoscaling/group).
 If <img style="margin:-3px 0;" src="https://main.qcloudimg.com/raw/653cff66183ba681f01873603de9eda6.png"> is displayed, it indicates that the scaling activity is in **exceptional** status.
 At this time the scaling group is no longer available.
->?Mouse-over the icon to view the cause of the exception.
+>Mouse-over the icon to view the cause of the exception.
 >